spotinst/help/src/docs/ocean/features/README.md

 ## Ocean Cross-Cloud Service Provider Features

-These are the Ocean features available for all cloud service providers:
+These are the main Ocean features available for all cloud service providers:

 * [Scaling for Kubernetes](ocean/features/scaling-kubernetes)
 * [Headroom](ocean/features/headroom)